 Internationally Educated Applicant – Citizen or Permanent Resident of Canada with international education

-Internationally educated applicants are required to satisfy the program specific admission requirements and submit a credential assessment and proof of English language proficiency by the application document deadlines.
+- Internationally educated applicants are required to satisfy the program specific admission requirements and submit a credential assessment and proof of English language proficiency by the application document deadlines.
 Only original or certified copies of these documents will be accepted.
 Visit the Supporting Documents page for more information on program specific required documents.

 All applicants must have the full academic equivalent of the program specific admission requirements.
 A credential assessment is used to verify credentials are valid and equal to a credential completed in Canada.